-As previously reported we agreed with management to complete our reviews in a smaller number of blocks and therefore remain on track with our proposed plan for delivery during quarter 3 and quarter 4.
+As previously reported we agreed with management to complete our reviews in a smaller number of blocks and therefore remain on track with our proposed plan for delivery during quarter 4.

 There are no changes to the areas of review included in the plan that was presented to the committee in March 2015.